Thunderbeast5/Chavan_Jwellers/README.md

-# चव्हाण ज्वेलर्स (Chavan Jewellers) - E-commerce Website
+# Chavan Jewellers - E-commerce Website

 A modern, responsive e-commerce website for Chavan Jewellers, built with React, TypeScript, and Vite.
 Features a comprehensive admin dashboard for managing products, categories, and content.